kevinveeder/how-to-run-jupyter-notebooks/README.md

 ```
 ---
 ## 3. Download and run jupyter notebooks (if not installed)
-### Run these in anaconda prompt to download jupyter notebooks and common libraries:
+### Run these in anaconda prompt
+- This will download jupyter notebooks and some of my common libraries:
 ```
 conda install notebook jupyterlab numpy pandas matplotlib scikit-learn